-Upon reception of SERVICE REQUEST message, the AMF shall stop T3565 and proceed service request procedure as specified in subclauses 5.6.3.1.
+Upon reception of SERVICE REQUEST message or REGISTRATION REQUEST message, the AMF shall stop T3565 and proceed service request procedure as specified in subclauses 5.6.3.1 or mobility registration updating procedure as specified in subclauses 5.5.1.3.
 If no user-plane resources of PDU session(s) need to be re-activated, the AMF should notify the SMF that the UE was reachable but did not accept to re-activate the user-plane resources of PDU session(s).

 Upon reception of NOTIFICATION RESPONSE message, the AMF shall stop T3565 and should notify the SMF that the UE is unreachable, and: